 2. (Optional) Configuring your environment

-In Postman, environments are just sets of variables and their values.
+Postman environmentsOpens in a new window are sets of variables and their values.
 These variables can then be used everywhere in Postman (in your requests).

 In our collection, there are already all the appropriate variables defined in the collection's property dialog (accessible by right-clicking and hitting Edit).
 They have also been given sample values.